irenetrampoline/papers/writeups/BoluEtAl.md

-# TITLE HERE

-Author 1, Author 2, Author 3.
-[FULL TITLE.](LINK HERE) Conference Year.

-**Jan 11, 2017:** [Man is to Computer Programmer as Woman is to Homemaker?
-Debiasing Word Embeddings.](writeups/BoluEtAl_nips16.md) T. Bolukbasi, K. Chang, J. Zou, V. Saligrama, A. Kalai. [[pdf]](https://papers.nips.cc/paper/6228-man-is-to-computer-programmer-as-woman-is-to-homemaker-debiasing-word-embeddings.pdf)
+# Man is to Computer Programmer as Woman is to Homemaker?
+Debiasing Word Embeddings

+T. Bolukbasi, K. Chang, J. Zou, V. Saligrama, A. Kalai.
+[Man is to Computer Programmer as Woman is to Homemaker?
+Debiasing Word Embeddings.](https://papers.nips.cc/paper/6228-man-is-to-computer-programmer-as-woman-is-to-homemaker-debiasing-word-embeddings.pdf) NIPS 2016.

 ## tl;dr
  - Takeaway 1